About the event

 - bring researchers, industry leaders and policy makers together to reflect on and raise awareness of the EPSRC investments made in this space

 - continue the conversations that took place at the United Nations Climate Change Conference (COP26)

 - highlight how activities link to the sustainable development goals

 - show a response to the outcomes of COP26 and how EPSRC-supported research and innovation can substantially contribute to net zero solutions.

-The Supergen ORE Hub is pleased to be taking part in the in person exhibition in Glasgow on 21, 22, and 23 June, and hosting a virtual webinar on 22 June.
+The Supergen ORE Hub were pleased to take part in the in person exhibition in Glasgow on 21, 22, and 23 June, and hosted a virtual webinar on 22 June.